 Bundle Colorful Infographic Pack 3.0 boasts 100 unique infographic presentation slides with one-click recoloring.
 It's got all the file formats you need to edit the graphics in Google Slides, PowerPoint, and Keynote.
 More than 350 vector icons come with the template, and custom animations are built in as well.

-You can create engaging infographics with the Dizital Infographic Pack Google Slide Template.
+Create engaging infographics with the Dizital Infographic Pack Google Slide Template.
 The package contains 200 unique and well-designed infographics with a modern, clean, and colorful style.
 Everything from basic charts to puzzles, maps, and visual metaphors are at your fingertips.
 And all the slide objects can be moved, resized, and recolored without losing quality since they’re vector shapes.

-Whoever said a SWOT analysis can’t be exciting hasn’t seen these infographic templates!
+Whoever said a SWOT analysis can’t be exciting hasn’t seen these infographic templates for Google Docs!
 You've got a selection of single-color or multicolor infographics, for a total of 250 slides in all.